 Over half of gun homicide victims are Black men

 Centers for Disease Control and Prevention, National Center for Health Statistics.
 Underlying Cause of Death 2018-2021 on CDC WONDER Online Database, released in 2023.
 Data are from the Multiple Cause of Death Files, 2018-2021, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Accessed at http://wonder.cdc.gov/ucd-icd10.html on Feb 9, 2023.
 Calculations were based on four years of the most recently available data: 2018 to 2021

-- Engage those at the highest risk, with the goal of interrupting the transmission of violence.9 This can be done while individuals are incarcerated, in the hospital after suffering from a violent injury, in school, or in the community.
+- Engage those at the highest risk, with the goal of interrupting the transmission of violence.10 CVI workers are uniquely positioned to identify, connect with, and support this small, fluid population that is often disconnected from or skeptical of formal institutions.11 This can be done while individuals are incarcerated, in the hospital after suffering from a violent injury, in school, or in the community.